Chart Color Schemes

 Claremont is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Claremont's dwelling structure, as per the latest Census, consisted of 73.1% houses and 26.9% other dwellings.
-In comparison, Hobart metro had 83.1% houses and 17.0% other dwellings.
-Home ownership in Claremont was 29.6%, with mortgaged dwellings at 33.8% and rented ones at 36.6%.
-The median monthly mortgage repayment was $1,300, aligning with Hobart metro's average.
-The median weekly rent figure was $320, matching Hobart metro's figure.
-Nationally, Claremont's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.
+Claremont's dwelling structure, as per the latest Census, consisted of 73.1% houses and 26.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Hobart metro had 85.3% houses and 14.7% other dwellings.
+Home ownership in Claremont stood at 29.6%, with mortgaged dwellings at 33.8% and rented ones at 36.6%.
+The median monthly mortgage repayment was $1,300, below Hobart metro's average of $1,517.
+Median weekly rent in Claremont was $320, compared to Hobart metro's $350.
+Nationally, Claremont's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing